Genocs/genocs-library-docs/content/en/cli/index.md

 ## Uninstall templates

-To uninstall the templates you can use the following command:
+To uninstall the templates, you can use the following command:

 ``` bash
 # Get the templates list